Drakken/SMA_star/README.md

 	beats x y	beats takes two elements and returns true iff the first one belongs higher in the queue than the second on.

-	getloc x	Getter and setter for element's setloc x n	integer location in the queue.
+	getloc x	Getter and setter for an element's integer location in the queue. setloc x n	This is for fixing the queue after the element's f-cost is updated.

   end